 Assembling Your Stretcher Frame Step-by-Step

-1. All Upper Canada Stretchers are shipped disassembled (see left photo) in a compact well protected carton package.
-For a typical stretcher frame the parts include bars, braces, bolts for connecting any cross-braces, and keys.
+All stretcher frames from Upper Canada Stretchers are shipped disassembled in a compact, well-protected carton package.
+For a typical stretcher frame, the parts include bars, braces, bolts for connecting any cross-braces, and keys.

 1. Clear a flat surface on the floor or table large enough to assemble the size of frame you are working with.
 Lay out the stretcher bars in the correct configuration (ie: same-sized bars parallel to each other).

 2. Use a rubber mallet to tap the friction joints together.
-If you do not have a mallet, use a large block of wood to protect the edge of the stretcher bar as you tap with a regular hammer.
+If you do not have a mallet, use a block of wood to protect the edge of the stretcher bar as you tap with a regular hammer.

 Hold down one side of the joint while tapping the other side into place.